goarne/web/README.md

 # web
-Webframework for creating HTTP controllers.
+Webframework middleware for integrating structures with Golangs HTTP server.